 DNA, RNA and genomic analysis:

 MyRAST - It is now possible to get a fairly accurate annotation of a prokaryotic genome in about a day using this software package.
 The latest Windows or Mac version of the software can be downloaded from here.
-You should check out the held page - Annotating a Genome Using myRAST and Distribution of the SEED server packages
+You should check out the help page - Annotating a Genome Using myRAST and Distribution of the SEED server packages

 Tablet - Next Generation Sequence Assembly Visualization - is a lightweight, high-performance graphical viewer for next generation sequence assemblies and alignments.
 File format support for ACE, AFG, MAQ, SOAP2, SAM and BAM.
 Import GFF3 features and quickly find/highlight/display them.
 Search and locate reads by name across entire data sets.
 Entire-contig overviews, showing data layout or coverage information.